dynarithmic/twain_library_source/README.md

 To build [all configurations](#build-configurations) of the DTWAIN DLL's using a single batch file, the following batch files can be used:

-* To build all configurations using Visual Studio 2019: `compile_all_vs2019.bat`
+* To build all configurations using Visual Studio 2019: `build_all_vs2019.bat`
-* To build all configurations using Visual Studio 2022: `compile_all_vs2022.bat`
+* To build all configurations using Visual Studio 2022: `build_all_vs2022.bat`
-* To build all configurations using Visual Studio 2026: `compile_all_vs2026.bat`
+* To build all configurations using Visual Studio 2026: `build_all_vs2026.bat`

-Running one (or more) of the batch files will compile all the configurations of DTWAIN (x86/x64, ANSI/Unicode, CRT/NoCRT).
+Running one (or more) of the batch files will build all the configurations of DTWAIN (x86/x64, ANSI/Unicode, CRT/NoCRT).

 ----